zfkarl/NAACL24-DEMO/README.md

 # NAACL24-DEMO
-A pytorch implementation for our paper NAACL24 paper "DEMO"
+A pytorch implementation for our NAACL24 paper "DEMO"